Ria424/developers-animatesdk-docs/Fill_object/Fill_summary.md

 ## Description

-This object contains all the properties of the Fill color setting of the Tools panel or of a selected shape.
+The Fill object contains all the properties of the Fill color setting of the Tools panel or of a selected shape.
 To retrieve a Fill object, use [Document.getCustomFill()](../Document_object/Document74.md).

 ## Property summary